etch1994/Converted.in-Task/README.md

 #######################################################################################

-third and fourth one: '2)converted.in(Correlations between  categoricl variables.html)' &
-'2)converted.in(Correlations between  categoricl variables).ipynb',
+third and fourth one: '2)converted.in(Correlations between  categoricl variables.html)' AND '2)converted.in(Correlations between  categoricl variables).ipynb',
 this file contains the notebook code of handling categorical variables to get correlations with extentions(html, ipynb)